Skip to content

 end

-The params argument is an ActionController::Parameters object, so you can use strong parameters if needed:
+The params argument is an ActionController::Parameters instance, which means you can use strong parameters and all standard Rails parameter handling methods:

 ruby